 - Due by Apr 17 (10 pm).
 Factorial Co-processor UPDATE!!!
 Post-synthesis simulation of the factorial module with a pulse synchronizer only.
 No block diagram, AXI registers, or SDK.

 - Due by May 3 (10 pm).
 AXI Traffic Generator to AXI Stream FIFO to

 Factorial Co-processor to Primary Outputs.
 (Post-Synth timing sim only and no

 There will be two semester exams and a comprehensive final, weighted equally,

-and closed book/open notes.
-Please bring your own paper, a calculator,
+and closed book/computer, open notes (handwritten only).
+Please bring your own paper,

 pencils, and an eraser to each exam.

 - Feb 21.
 Topics

 - Apr 3.
 Topics.
 (Available for download on BbLearn at 1:30 pm PDT.
 Return by sharing a OneDrive folder with text and images.)